-Someone should accompany the person until help arrives.
-Move the person to a cooler area and give fluids to drink.
-Remove unnecessary clothing, including socks and shoes.
-Place a cold compress or cool cloth on the person's neck, underarms and groin to cool the person or wash the person's face, neck and head with cold water.

-Encourage the person to take frequent sips of cool water.
+- 1. Someone should accompany the person until help arrives. - 2.
+Move the person to a cooler area and offer fluids to keep the person hydrated. - 3.
+Remove unnecessary clothing, including socks and shoes. - 4.
+Place a cold compress or cool cloth on the person's neck, underarms and groin to cool the person or wash the person's face, neck and head with cold water. - 5.
+Encourage the person to take frequent sips of cool water. - 6.
 Go to the nearest A&E or call an ambulance if symptoms do not improve after 30 minutes.